gotchoices/MyCHIPs/doc/sim-docker.md

   npm install
   npm run develop
 ```
+Keep in mind, the node_modules folder just created will be accessed by the running mychips server
+under the client OS in the docker container.
+It will also be accessed by node.js utilities (like wyseman)
+running on the devel container.
+If these are different operating systems (like Fedora and Ubuntu) certain
+binary packages (like node-tcl) may not be compatible across the two systems.
+In this case, certain
+maintence tasks (like rebuilding the database) could be a problem.
+The current docker scripts use
+Ubuntu in both cases to avoid this issue.

 To get the simulator started, run the following commands from the test/sim directory:
 ```